Blogging 101: Our Guide to Producing Great Content For Your E-Commerce Site

 Sharing isn’t always about you either.
-If you’ve borrowed something from the internet – either an image or a tid bit of information, make sure to cite the source very clearly in your post to avoid headache.
-This is also a common courtesy that you will definitely want extended to you in the future in the form of link backs.
+If you’ve borrowed something from the internet – either an image or a tidbit of information, make sure to cite the source very clearly in your post to avoid a headache.
+This is also a common courtesy that you will definitely want to be extended to you in the future in the form of link backs.

-- If English wasn’t your favorite class in school than Grammarly and the Associated Press Stylebook are both great resources to ensure you’re doing your best writing
+- If English wasn’t your favorite class in school, then Grammarly and the Associated Press Stylebook are both great resources to ensure you’re doing your best writing;

-- Knowing which words to capitalize in headlines can be tricky, use this nifty title capitalization tool to get it right every time
+- Knowing which words to capitalize on headlines can be tricky, use this nifty title capitalization tool to get it right every time;

-- If you make generous use of stock images but don’t have the budget for a full creative suite, Pexels, StockSnap, and Creative Commons’ Pixabay all have thousands of options to choose from
+- If you make generous use of stock images but don’t have the budget for a full creative suite, Pexels, StockSnap, Pik Wizard, and Creative Commons’ Pixabay all have thousands of options to choose from.

 Don’t forget, this doesn’t have to be a one-way conversation!
 Get your customers going in the comments!
 Better yet, crowdsource from them what they’d like to hear from you.
 Anything to get consumer feedback which, as a business owner, you should know is powerful stuff.